This year, protect the most fundamental part of your home.

 4. Poorly Sealed Valleys

 How to fix it: This issue is beyond your scope as a homeowner.
 The complexity of this issue requires a professional roofer to install a new leak barrier.
+More so, if the problem is fairly widespread, and the roof has significant age to it, it may be time to consider selecting a roofing company for a roof replacement.

 6. Cracked Chimney

-How to fix it: You will need a professional to repair a cracked chimney.
+How to fix it: You will need a professional to repair your cracked chimney.
 A chimney’s anatomy is complicated, and you want an industry professional with the training and materials to remedy the chimney’s vulnerable areas.

 7. Condensation Build-up in Your Attic